-While you will probably receive a higher price if you sell your car yourself, the trade-off in time and effort easily outweighs the dollar amount for many people.
+While you might receive a higher price if you sell your car yourself, the trade-off in time and effort easily outweighs the dollar amount for many people.
 Trading your car is fast and easy compared to selling it yourself.

 Better yet, trading in comes with a tax incentive.
 In many states, you will only pay tax on the difference between your new car price and your trade-in value.
-That tax break can be hundreds or thousands of dollars, and it might even outweigh the higher price you would have gotten through a private sale.
+That tax break can be hundreds or thousands of dollars, and it sometimes outweighs the difference in price you would have gotten through a private party sale.

 Option #3: Third Party Services